Vitaly Minakov: Return to Bellator

 On August 23, 2018 it was revealed that Minakov and his management team had reconciled with Bellator and reached an agreement for a new contract.
 The new contract was for 6 bouts at $300,000 per fight, with his win bonuses applied on top of that fee.

 On January 16, 2019, RusFighters LLC, Minakov's agent and manager, filed a lawsuit in the Orange County Superior Court against Minakov and Ali Abdelaziz, claiming Minakov breached the agreement with RusFighters when he used Abdelaziz to sign the new contract with Bellator.
 On February 28, 2020, the courts agreed that RusFighters LLC is owed 20% of any gross performance compensation of any bout during the term of his 6 bout Bellator contract.

 In his return, Minakov faced Cheick Kongo in a rematch at Bellator 216 on February 16, 2019.
 He lost the fight via unanimous decision, marking his first professional loss in MMA.

 Minakov was to face Javy Ayala at Bellator 225 on August 24, 2019.
 However, on the day of the fight, it was announced that Ayala was pulled from the bout due to undisclosed medical reasons.
 Minakov instead faced Tim Johnson.
 Minakov won the bout via first round knockout.

-Minakov was re-scheduled to meet Ayala at Bellator 232 on October 26, 2019.
+Minakov was rescheduled to meet Ayala at Bellator 232 on October 26, 2019.
 However, Minakov was unable to obtain visa for the bout, leading to Ayala being pulled from the card also.

 Minakov was scheduled to face Tyrell Fortune on October 23, 2021 at Bellator 269.
-However in August, it was announced that Fortune pulled out due to unknown reasons and was replaced by Said Sowma.
+However in August, it was announced that Fortune pulled out for unknown reasons and was replaced by Said Sowma.
 He lost the bout after it was stopped due to a broken finger.